Nexmo/nexmo-developer/_tutorials/en/messages-dispatch/send-facebook-message.md

 ---
 title: Send a Facebook message
-description: In this step you learn how to send a Facebook message ...
+description: In this step you learn how to send a Facebook message
 ---

 # Send a Facebook message

-Sending a Facebook message ....TBD.

-## Reply to a Facebook message

 You can then use the Messages API to respond to the inbound message received from the Facebook User.